renytek13/Soft-Prompt-Generation/README.md

 <details>

 <summary>If you wanna use the data splits and domain prompt labels produced by yourself.
-Please follow the instructions as follows.</summary>
+Please follow the instructions below.</summary>

 To obtain data splits and domain prompt labels, please run the bash file as follows.